 This whole process is just too confusing for end users.
 I can barely wrap my head around it!
 I would advise the following:

 Set the default sharing link to read-only.
 Teach your end users to only use the Share button.
 Do they want to collaborate?
 Tick the ‘Allow editing’ checkbox.
 Do they want to share a link?
 Click on the Copy Link option:

 Does this make our lives easier?
 Not really.
 I would advise Microsoft to remove the Copy link button and only use the Share button.

 Workflow is slowly being moved away from SharePoint towards a new member of the Office 365 family: Flow.
-This is the workflow service you have been waiting for.
-Allowing customers to connect and integrate with internal and external applications through visual designer.
-I would recommend trying out Flow and visit the official website.
+This is the workflow service you have been waiting for, allowing customers to connect and integrate with internal and external applications through visual designer.
 That’s it for now on this topic, but I am definitely going to discuss this topic in the near future.

 Moving from Classic to Modern Document Libraries